On The Acyclic MacPhersonian: Stretching spheres

 \section{Stretching spheres}

-The main idea to better understand the MacPhersonian, is to identify each oriented matroid with its set of circuits.
-They are encoded in the vertices of the circuit graph, which is well know to be the 1-skeleton of a PL-sphere; indeed, we start with such a ``wiggly'' sphere and applying to it a Ricci-type flow to stretch it ending up with a configuration of points.
-This way, we can assign to each oriented matroid a configuration of points, and in such a way that we are defining a homotopical retraction from the MacPhersonian to the Grassmannian.
+To understand the acyclic MacPhersonian, we first identify each acyclic oriented matroid with its set of circuits.
+They are encoded in the vertices of the circuit graph, which is well know to be the 1-skeleton of a $(n-d-2)$-sphere; indeed, we start with such a ``wiggled sphere'' and applying to it the mean curvature flow to stretch it, we end up with a ``geodesical sphere'' which represents an affine configuration of points.
+This way, we can assign to each acyclic oriented matroid an affine configuration of points, and in such a way that we are defining a homotopical retraction from the acyclic MacPhersonian to the affine Grassmannian.